It’s not the technology that’s the problem, it’s protecting the secret

 No one is arguing that criminals should be allowed to work unfettered by the law.
 In all the reading I’ve done over the years about this issue from Apple refusing to unlock the San Bernardino gunman’s phone to Australia’s law passed last year to the most recent comments by A.G.
 Barr no one in the technology community is arguing for the rights of criminals or terrorists.
 No one.
 What we are arguing for are the rights of the rest of us.

-It’s not creating a door that’s hard, it’s keeping it closed that matters
+It’s not creating an encryption backdoor that’s hard, it’s keeping it closed

 Cracking open the backdoor will, without question, take at least two forms: hackers will try to exploit it—finding weaknesses in the protections in the door itself—or someone on the inside selling or abusing the backdoor.
 Hackers already spend thousands and thousands of hours trying to break into systems that are supposed to be impenetrable.
 We have malware attacks on Windows and MacOS.
 We have rogue apps on smartphones.
 We have continuous attacks on servers that hold our data.
 Trying to exploit a “secret backdoor” in apps or devices will jump to number one on their to do lists.